 There may be instances where the standard deviation for a measurement process is calculated to be extremely small or even zero due to the standard deviation being less than the resolution of the measuring device.
-In these instances, the estimated standard deviation $(s_p)$ will be calculated from the below equation, where d = the measuring device resolution.
-The estimated standard deviation will be compared to the historical standard deviation and the larger value will be used.
+In these instances, the standard deviation (s_p) will be calculated from the below equation, where d = the measuring device resolution.
+The calculated standard deviation will be compared to the historical standard deviation and the larger value will be used.